From the A Ford Across the Skunk River area, just keep following the Skunk River north and west and you’ll stumble across this area shortly.

-You’ll find yourself along the northern end of the map, from which head south a short distance to find Lumberjacks led by a man named Corax facing off against a Nixie named Melianse.
+When you enter the area you’ll find yourself along the northern end of the map, from which head south a short distance to find Lumberjacks led by a man named Corax facing off against a Nixie named Melianse.
 The Nixie, while outnumbered, does have a trump card in the form of two bewitched Lumberjacks, whose lives she threatens in response to Corax’s aggression.
-Getting drawn into this stalemate starts the quest “Riverbed Nightmare” - which is really the key encounter in this area.
+Getting drawn into this stalemate starts the quest Feather Tokens - which is really the key encounter in this area.

 If you pick the [Neutral] option you’ll just watch as both sides butcher each other, and Jaethal will show she’s a poor gambler, as the Nixie does not, in fact, have a better chance of winning.
 After Corax and his Lumberjacks defeat their fellows, the Giant Frogs Melianse summons, and the Nixie herself, you can talk to him again and decide to finish what the Nixie started [Chaotic Evil] by attacking the grieving Lumberjacks.
 Melianse herself has little of interest to loot and Corax has a Greataxe +1.

 Alternatively you can pick the dialogue option [Solve the problem with force] “You know what?
 To hells with it…” after which you’ll get the option to attack Melianse, the lumberjacks, or both sides.
 The first two actions are [Neutral Evil] while the last is [Chaotic Evil].
 Resorting to violence hastily in this case is an evil act no matter how you slice it, and considering the rewards, there’s not much incentive to do so, you know, save for the joy of killing, experience, and Corax’s Greataxe +1.